Yaazor: History

 Founded in 1903, the colony had 20 families by 1906.
 Each paid $1 per week to pay off the $15,000 mortgage.
 While the community did receive some assistance from Maurice de Hirsch's Jewish Colonisation Association, the inhabitants of Yaazor did not have experience as farmers and conditions at the settlement were sometimes difficult.
 Due to antisemitic restrictions in Russia, many Russian Jews were forced into urban professions such as tailoring, peddling, and money-lending, and thus lacked agricultural skills.
 Isolated from urban life, Yaazor did not have sewer and water services and relied on well water and winters could be severe.
 However, Yaazor did provide a respite from the heat of Baltimore city's summers.
+A 1906 article about the colony published in the Baltimore Sun was titled "Russia in Maryland".
+200 residents were listed on the 1910 United States census.
+Jewish weddings in the community were held at Caplan's Department Store on Main Street in Ellicott City, which is now defunct but whose historic sign remains in place.
 Residents sold eggs, milk, poultry, and produce.
+The community had a shohet who slaughtered chickens and also brewed whisky at night.
+In 1928, during Prohibition, he was arrested by the Catonsville Police for illegal brewing.

 The experiment was coming to an end by 1931.
 By 1940, the community was all but abandoned.
 No structures from the community survived, as all buildings were demolished.
-In the 1950s, hikers in the Patapsco Park discovered a mailbox with a Jewish family's named marked on it.
+In the 1950s, hikers in the Patapsco Park discovered a mailbox with a Jewish family's name marked on it.
 When the last property was sold, former residents were able to collect bottles, nails, and a wheelbarrow, as well as a block and tackle used to lift bales of hay dating from the late 19th-century.